IshitaBadole/hri-goal-inference/README.md

 The available world arguments are:
 - `apartment.wbt`
 - `break_room.wbt`
-- `factory.wbt`
+- `hall.wbt`

-ROS2 will launch the corresponding world in WeBots and the logs will get generated for the correponding participant and scenario.
+ROS2 will launch the corresponding world in Webots and the logs will get generated for the correponding participant and scenario.
 Keep this terminal running.

 ### Terminal 3: Run teleop script inside the container